-The Configuration page allows users to set options or variables related to searches, message processors and plugins.
+The Configuration page allows users to set options or variables related to searches, message processors, and plugins.

 The Nodes page contains summary status information for each Graylog node.
-Detailed health information and metrics are available from buttons displayed on this page.
+Detailed health information and metrics are available from the buttons displayed on this page.

 Content packs accelerate the set-up process for a specific data source.
-A content pack can include inputs/extractors, streams, dashboards, alerts and pipeline processors.
+A content pack can include inputs/extractors, streams, dashboards, alerts, and pipeline processors.

 Users may download content packs created and shared by other users via the Graylog Marketplace.
-User created content packs are not supported by Graylog, but instead by their authors.
+User-created content packs are not supported by Graylog, but instead by their authors.